elipousson/old_website/_notes/hayward_baltimores_2008.md

 p.
 201

-On political tactics of "Know-Nothings" and the American Party: "Baltimoreans elected a Know-Nothing mayor in 1855, and Know-Nothings gained power in the state legislature and won four congressional seats.
-A year later Maryland was the only state to support Know-Nothing presidential candidate Millard Fillmore in the election of 1856."
+On political tactics of ["Know-Nothings"](https://en.wikipedia.org/wiki/Know_Nothing) and the American Party: "Baltimoreans elected a Know-Nothing mayor in 1855, and Know-Nothings gained power in the state legislature and won four congressional seats.
+A year later Maryland was the only state to support Know-Nothing presidential candidate [Millard Fillmore](https://en.wikipedia.org/wiki/Millard_Fillmore) in the election of 1856."

+p.
+208

+"After the B&O opened its passenger and freight terminals at [Camden Yards](https://en.wikipedia.org/wiki/Camden_Station) in 1856... the wide sets of tracks extending south between Howard and Eutaw Streets forever separated the community to their west from those residing nearer to the Light Street steamboat wharves."

+p.
+209-210

+Helpful description of the history of the Centenary Biblical Institute of the Methodist Episcopal Church (established 1867) and the 1881 building at Edmondson Avenue on land donated by Rev. John F. Goucher.

+p.
+211

+1208 Druid Hill Avenue, residence of William Fitzgerald, "specialized in real estate law and ran the 'House of Fitzgerald,' emblazoned in gilt letters over the door of his stylish three-story Italianate house, a real estate agency that helped blacks find properties to buy or rent."

+p.
+228

+Description of Kemp's study in 1907:

+"As soon as she completed her study, Kemp presented her findings in a program sponsored by Federated Charities, held at Johns Hopkins University's McCoy Hall in October 1907.
+Sje illustrated the talk with fifty 'lantern slides,' which presented scenes of unimaginable horror to the well-bred attendees."

+p.
+233

+"Federated Charities immediately called for fifteen amendments to the city housing code to remedy the dire situation."

+p.
+239-240

+Description of "protective" associations in the early 1920s.